aigc3d/LHM/comfy_lhm_node/README.md

 # LHM ComfyUI Node

-This is a ComfyUI custom node for the LHM (Large Human Model) project, which enables human reconstruction and animation in ComfyUI workflows.
+This is a ComfyUI custom node for the LHM (Large Animatable Human Model) project, which enables human reconstruction and animation in ComfyUI workflows.

 ## Features